 Complaints about having too much wind or gas are very common.
-This information provides a brief explanation of how gassy symptoms are produced, and where bowel gas comes from.
+This leaflet provides a brief explanation of how windy symptoms are produced and where bowel gas comes from.

-It is hoped that this information proves helpful to you in the understanding and management of your windy problems.
-The message is that if you are otherwise healthy, windy symptoms are not due to disease.
-But if they are severe or troublesome and if you are worried about them you should seek the help of your doctor.
+It is hoped that this information is helpful to you in understanding and dealing with your windy problems.
+If you are otherwise healthy, windy symptoms are not due to disease.
+But if they are severe or troublesome or if you are worried about them you should seek the help of your doctor.

 What is the gas?

-Over 90% of flatus is made up of 5 gases – nitrogen, oxygen, carbon dioxide, hydrogen and methane: the remaining 10% is a small amount of other gases.
+Over 90% of wind in the gut is made up of five gases – nitrogen, oxygen, carbon dioxide, hydrogen and methane: the remaining 10% contains small amounts of other gases.

 Where does it come from?

-The nitrogen and oxygen come from air which is swallowed; the carbon dioxide is produced by the interaction of stomach acid and the bicarbonate in bile and pancreatic juices.
-These gases get into the small intestine where most of the oxygen and carbon dioxide are absorbed into the blood stream; the nitrogen is passed down to the large bowel.
+The nitrogen and oxygen come from air which is swallowed; the carbon dioxide is produced by stomach acid mixing with bicarbonate in bile and pancreatic juices.
+These gases get into the small intestine where most of the oxygen and carbon dioxide are absorbed into the blood stream; the nitrogen is passed down the large bowel (colon).

 The small intestine is the place where the food we eat is digested and absorbed; the residues, such as dietary fibre and some carbohydrates, pass on to the large bowel.
-The colon acts as a gas works.
-It contains a huge population of many different kinds of bacteria which are essential to good health and which ferment the residues delivered from the small intestine, producing large volumes of hydrogen, methane, carbon dioxide and other gases in the process.
-Most of these gases are absorbed into the blood stream and eventually excreted in the breath; the rest is passed as 'southerly wind' (flatus).
+The colon contains different kinds of bacteria which are essential to good health and which ferment material from the small intestine, producing large volumes of hydrogen, methane, carbon dioxide and other gases.
+Most of these gases are absorbed into the blood stream and eventually excreted in the breath: the rest is passed as flatus.

 Going from the top to the bottom of the gut, the principal windy complaints are:

 Every time we swallow we take some air into the stomach.
 A belch is an involuntary expulsion of wind (gas) by the stomach when it becomes distended from an excess of swallowed air.
-Eating rapidly as when you eat hot food or gulping food and drink, drinking a lot of liquid with meals, chewing gum, smoking, or wearing loose dentures promote air swallowing.
+Eating rapidly as when you eat hot food or gulping food and drink, drinking a lot of liquid with meals, chewing gum, smoking or wearing loose dentures promote air swallowing.
 Some people swallow saliva to relieve heartburn and swallow air at the same time.
 Other people swallow air without noticing it, especially when they are tense.
-Fizzy drinks like beer cause belching because they produce gas (carbon dioxide) in the stomach.
+Fizzy drinks including beer cause belching because they release gas (carbon dioxide) into the stomach.

 In this case air is not swallowed into the stomach but sucked into the gullet and rapidly expelled.
 Repetitive belching like this can last for minutes at a time and is very embarrassing.
-It is nearly always due to stress or anxiety.
-There is no medical treatment, and the cure lies in realising the cause.
+The cure lies in realising the cause.
 Air cannot be sucked in when the jaws are separated, so repetitive belching can be temporarily controlled by firmly clenching something like a pencil between the teeth.

 Some people develop air swallowing and belching in the hope of relieving chest or abdominal discomfort.
 In fact more air is swallowed than is belched, so worsening the situation.
-If you develop belching associated with chest discomfort – especially discomfort associated with exertion – or if you have difficulties in swallowing – you should seek medical help promptly.
+If you develop belching associated with chest discomfort – especially discomfort associated with exertion – or if you have difficulties in swallowing – you should seek medical advice.

-Abdominal bloating is a common complaint often blamed on excess gas in the bowel.
-It usually occurs in people with irritable bowel syndrome in which the gut is very sensitive to distension, so that normal contents of gas or digestive products cause discomfort; and because the movements are not coordinated the gut contents do not pass down the gut in an orderly fashion and this causes discomfort as well.
-Research has shown that when small amounts of gas are infused into the intestine, people with irritable bowel syndrome develop bloating and pain, whereas other people tolerate the same or even larger amounts of gas without any discomfort.
-How distention of the gut is perceived as bloating is not known.
-Bloating may also be caused by rich fatty meals which delay stomach emptying.
+Abdominal bloating is a common complaint that is often blamed on excess gas in the bowel.
+In people with irritable bowel syndrome, that is not the case and the normal amount of gas causes discomfort because the gut is more sensitive to distension.
+Because the muscular contractions of the gut are not co-ordinated, its contents do not pass along in an orderly fashion and this causes additional discomfort.
+Research has shown that when small amounts of gas are inserted into the intestine, people with irritable bowel syndrome experience the bloating sensation and pain, whereas other people tolerate the same or even larger amounts of gas without any discomfort.
+Bloating may also be caused by rich, fatty meals which delay stomach emptying.

-Bloating is often associated with abdominal distension so that skirts or belts have to be loosened.
+Bloating is often associated with abdominal distension so that clothing has to be loosened.
 This is usually due to relaxation of the abdominal muscles in an unconscious attempt to relieve discomfort.
 The distension usually disappears on lying flat or on contracting the abdominal muscles.

 The complaint of excessive flatus is made when a person believes he/ she passes wind more often than their friends or more often than in the past.
-Often this is because an embarrassing incident like a loud or smelly break of wind in public has led to the belief that something is wrong.
+Often this is because an embarrassing incident like a loud or smelly fart in public has led to the belief that something is wrong.

 A high fibre diet has mixed blessings.
-It produces a soft satisfying stool, protects against colon cancer and may protect against stroke and heart disease, may help people to lose weight, and improves symptoms in irritable bowel syndrome.
+It produces a satisfying stool, protects against colon cancer, may protect against stroke and heart disease, may help people to lose weight and improves symptoms in irritable bowel syndrome.
 The downside is that a high fibre diet produces a lot of flatus.
-However, it is possible to reduce flatus production even on a high fibre diet by avoiding the big gas producers.
+However, it is possible to reduce flatus production, even on a high fibre diet, by avoiding the big gas producers.
 Beans are notorious gas producers – "beans, beans, the musical fruit, the more you eat the more you toot".
-They contain certain carbohydrates called oligosaccharides which cannot be digested in the small intestine but are food to bacteria in the colon.
-Cabbage, brussel sprouts, cauliflower, turnips, onions, garlic, leeks and some seeds such as fennel, sunflower and poppy all produce a lot of gas in the colon.
+They contain certain carbohydrates called oligosaccharides which cannot be digested in the small intestine but are like food to bacteria in the colon.
+Cabbage, brussel sprouts, cauliflower, turnips, onions, garlic, leeks, lentils, pulses and some seeds such as fennel, sunflower and poppy all produce a lot of gas in the colon.
 Reducing the amount of these foods in the diet will reduce flatus.
 Sometimes activated charcoal seems to reduce the amount (and smell) of flatus.

 Some otherwise healthy people lack the enzyme necessary to digest lactose, the sugar in cow’s milk.
 As a result the lactose is fermented by the colon bacteria with the production of large amounts of carbon dioxide and hydrogen.
 The condition is called lactose intolerance and besides gas production may cause abdominal cramps.
-It occurs most commonly in people born around the Mediterranean basin but occurs sporadically everywhere.
+It occurs most commonly in people born in the Mediterranean area, but can occur anywhere.
 The ‘cure’ is to reduce milk intake to a level at which symptoms are controlled.
 Your doctor may carry out special tests to confirm the diagnosis.
 CORE produces a separate factsheet on lactose intolerance, available on our website.

 Sorbitol, a sweetener used in diabetic diets and present in jams, sweets and sugarless chewing gum, is also not digested in the small intestine and can give rise to flatus for the same reason as lactose.

-Certain medical conditions such as Crohn’s disease, Coeliac disease and other disorders which interfere with small bowel absorption of nutrients cause excess flatus because of impaired digestion.
-These conditions are associated with symptoms such as severe abdominal pains, weight loss, anaemia and persistent diarrhoea with pale smelly stools that tend to float in the toilet pan.
+Certain medical conditions such as Crohn’s disease, coeliac disease and other disorders which interfere with small bowel absorption of nutrients cause excess flatus because of impaired digestion.
+These conditions are usually associated with symptoms such as abdominal pains, weight loss, anaemia and/ or persistent diarrhoea with pale, smelly stools that tend to float in the toilet pan.
 These symptoms require medical investigation.
 CORE produces separate leaflets on Crohn’s disease, Coeliac disease and Irritable Bowel Syndrome.

 Loud wind is produced by powerful contractions of the bowel wall forcing gas out through a narrow anus – the muscle at the bottom of the rectum that keeps the intestinal contents in their place.
-There is not much you can do about this except grin and bear it, but measures to reduce flatus production may help.
+There is not much you can do about this, but measures to reduce flatus production may help.

-Smelly wind is not your fault.
-It is caused by smelly substances like indoles, skatoles and hydrogen sulphide that are produced by bacterial fermentation in the colon.
-Garlic and onions, many spices and some herbs of the fennel family, particularly asafoetida, which are used in Indian cooking produce smelly gases.
+This is not your fault!
+It is caused by smelly chemicals like indoles, skatoles and hydrogen sulphide that are produced by bacterial fermentation in the colon.
+Garlic and onions, many spices and some herbs of the fennel family, particularly asafoetida which are used in Indian cooking, produce smelly gases.
 Beer, white wine and fruit juices give rise to smelly hydrogen sulphide in some people.
 Worse still, some of these smelly gases are absorbed into the blood stream and excreted in the breath as well, so that you may smell at both ends: be warned.
 Eating a lot of fatty food can cause smelly wind, and it is worth cutting down on fat if this is a problem.

-Fact sheet written by Core and provided by MIMS
+Fact sheet produced by Core and provided by MIMS